Kovil (film): Plot

-Puliyankulam and Veppankulam are nearby villages with an enmity lasting for a few generations.
+Puliyankulam and Veppankulam are nearby villages with an enmity that has lasted for a number of generations.
 Periyasamy is a Hindu from Puliyankulam and is widely respected by the villagers.
 Michael Soosai is a devout Protestant from Veppankulam and does not trust other religions.
 Sakthivel is Periyasamy's son, who studies in a college in Nagercoil.
 Angel is Michael's daughter, who also attends the same college.
 Sakthivel and Angel meet in college and fall in love.
 Angel is afraid that her father will never allow her to marry a Hindu, especially from the rival village.
 Michael and Periyasamy learn about the relationship between Sakthivel and Angel.
 Michael gets enraged and scolds his daughter, while Periyasamy agrees for the wedding.
 Michael does not want an inter-religion marriage and decides to force his daughter to become a nun.
-Periyasamy arrives and tells the truth in front of everyone that Angel is Michael's adopted daughter who was born to Muslim parents.
+Periyasamy arrives and tells the truth in front of everyone that Angel Devi is Michael Susai's adopted daughter whose real name is Fathima Begum was born to Muslim parents Jaffer Hussain and Ayesha Beevi.
 Michael realises his mistake and agrees for the wedding.

 Cast

 Production

-Filming was held in locations including Tenkasi, Coutralam, Nagercoil and Munnar, and was completed within 59 days.
+Filming was held in locations including Tenkasi, Coutralam, Nagercoil and Munnar, and was completed within 59 days and two duet songs were shot at Thirunelveli.